Peleda23/-100DaysOfCode/r1-log.md

 In the morning did some html and css (sass).
 Worked on the same web page challenge.
 In the evening did some sass challenges on FCC.
 Didn't done a lot.
 Some times is hard to find some motivation and be concentrated on my goal.
 I think i need to read some motivational story's to get again in shape.

+### R1D10

+Did some html an sass in the morning.
+Worked on landing page project.
+Used flexbox property for mobile version.
+Hope to do some more tomorrow.
+Tomorrow friday friday.